Weekly Stocks & Business Analysis

 One stock or business broken down per week - moat, financials, bull and bear cases, a clear verdict, and everything I'm learning along the way.
 First post drops soon.

-The first analysis is live.
+Seven analyses published so far.
 Every post follows the same 7-step framework so you always know what you're getting.

 Week 01 Palantir - Visionary Tech Company or Overvalued Hype?
 Read